Glenn Gruenhagen: Homosexuality and same-sex marriage

 Gruenhagen believes homosexuality is "unhealthy" and an "addiction".
 On March 11, 2013, a day before Minnesota state legislative committees were set to hold a public hearing on a bill that would legalize same-sex marriage in the state, he raised a point of personal privilege on the House floor.
 He then introduced Kevin Petersen, who Gruenhagen claimed was a friend who had "left the gay lifestyle" after ten years, entered a heterosexual marriage and fathered three children.
 An activist, Petersen served with Gruenhagen as a member of the Pro-Marriage Amendment Forum, a group advocating for a constitutional amendment in Minnesota to prohibit same-sex marriage.

 In March 2022, Gruenhagen opposed a bill banning conversion therapy, expressing his preference that the practice be called "reparative therapy" and remain accessible in Minnesota.

 2020 election denial

 Following the 2020 United States and Minnesota state election cycles, Gruenhagen was rebuked by the Minnesota Secretary of State when he claimed that a large number of absentee ballots in the 2020 election were not connected to registered voters and called for a forensic audit of the state election.
-Gruenhagen and several other Minnesota state lawmakers then attended the "Storm the Capital" rally in St. Paul on January 6, 2021, and were later investigated for their participation in the event.
+Gruenhagen and several other Minnesota state lawmakers then attended the "Storm the Capitol" rally in St. Paul on January 6, 2021, and were later investigated for their participation in the event.